 These mushrooms are fragile and can be prepared whole when picked at a young age.
 The taste is a little bit difficult to explain, although it does have a nutty or earthy flavor and a meaty texture.
 This is a good substitute for meat proteins.

 The environment can be replicated simply by a burn-site.
-These are popular among country homesteads although there are also regulations to follow in some areas.
-Here is an option to a burn site.
+These are popular among country homesteads although there are also regulations to follow in many areas.
+Here is an option for a burn site.

 Add spawn throughout the root zones of cottonweed trees to create a permanent Morel spot.
 Notice that Morels are unpredictable and mysterious by nature as opposed to the more predictable species like Oyster and Shiitake mushrooms.